 Comparing recent age-adjusted death rates (AADRs) for leading causes of death with those 15 years ago shows improvements among several causes of death.
 Positive changes have been made in cancer, heart disease, diabetes, influenza and pneumonia, HIV, and pneumonitis.
-AADRs have not improved for unintentional injury, Alzheimer’s disease, CLRD, stroke, suicide, CLDC, kidney diseases, septicemia, hypertension, Parkinson’s disease, and benign neoplasms.
+AADRs have not improved for unintentional injury, Alzheimer’s disease, CLRD, suicide, CLDC, kidney diseases, hypertension, and Parkinson’s disease.

 Looking at the five leading causes of death by age group shows the following:

-• Perinatal conditions and SIDS were leading causes of death among those less than 1 year of age.
+• Perinatal conditions and Congenital Malformations were leading causes of death among those less than 1 year of age.

 • Unintentional injury was a leading cause of death among Floridians from birth through age 64.

 • Cancer (malignant neoplasms) was a leading cause of death among Floridians, except those less than 1 year of age.

-• Heart disease was a leading cause of death among Floridians, except those under age 1 and between 5 and 14 years of age.
+• Heart disease was a leading cause of death among Floridians, except those between 10 and 14 years of age.

 • CLDC (chronic liver disease & cirrhosis) was a leading cause of death among those 45 to 54 years of age.